freeCodeCamp/freeCodeCamp/docs/how-to-work-on-practice-projects.md

 ### update-step-titles

 A one-off script that automatically updates the frontmatter in a project's markdown files so that they are consistent with the project's meta.json.
-It ensures that each step's title (and dashedName) matches the meta's challengeOrder.
+It ensures that each step's title (and dashedName) matches the meta's `challengeOrder`.

 #### How to Run the Script